downlinko/downlinko.github.io/_posts/development/2018-07-29-download-install-eclipse-neon-windows.md

 ## Step #2: Download

-Head over to the [Eclipse Neon Packages](https://www.eclipse.org/downloads/packages/release/Mars/2){:target="_blank"} download page.
+Head over to the [Eclipse Neon Packages](https://www.eclipse.org/downloads/packages/release/neon/3){:target="_blank"} download page.

 We will download the `Eclipse IDE for Java EE Developers` package.

 Click on your Windows version.
 This needs to match with the Java version installed on your system!

+In this guide we will install the 64-bit version.

 <img src="{{ site.url }}/assets/images/posts/development/eclipse/eclipse-neon-packages-download-page.png" alt="eclipse neon packages download page">

 Wait for the download to complete.

 > Some download mirrors might return a `404 Not Found` error.
-Here is a direct link to download the [32 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/neon/2/eclipse-jee-neon-2-win32.zip){:target="_blank"} or [64 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/neon/2/eclipse-jee-neon-2-win32-x86_64.zip){:target="_blank"} package for Windows.
+Here is a direct link to download the [32 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/neon/2/eclipse-jee-neon-3-win32.zip){:target="_blank"} or [64 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/neon/2/eclipse-jee-neon-3-win32-x86_64.zip){:target="_blank"} package for Windows.

 ## Step #3: Install